When Do Property Tax Grievances Have to Be Filed in Nassau and Suffolk?

 - Homeowners who believe their assessment exceeds market value

-- New buyers whose purchase price is lower than the assessed value
+- Recent buyers whose purchase price appears lower than the assessed value

-- Owners of comparable properties assessed higher than similar homes
+- Owners who believe comparable properties are assessed more favorably

 Many homeowners file directly, while others use: